-- 5.3 The duty NILO is notified of a range of Incident Type Codes (ITCs).
-Following notification they will gather information from a range of partner agencies to deliver the appropriate response or actions without unduly delaying a Brigade response to an incident.
-The list of ITCs is found in Appendix one. - 5.4 Prior to any deployment the NILO will be expected to; - Consult with the police (or other agency), the NILO will decide whether or not a Brigade attendance is required and if so, where to attend e.g. briefing, incident scene, rendezvous point, MPS Special Operations Room (SOR- GT). - Inform Brigade Control whether an attendance will be made and what (if any) further service actions or resources may be required. - In appropriate cases the NILO may not attend the incident but will provide telephone advice to emergency services partners and perform a role of remote advice and monitoring of an incident. - 5.5 The NILO will keep Brigade Control informed of progress as appropriate.
-Liaison will be through the Brigade Control Officer Of the Watch (OOW). - 5.6 Types of incidents NILOs are notified of are, but not restricted to: - Bomb alerts/threats. - Suspected or actual conventional or CBRN(E) incidents. - Incidents involving suspect packages of solids, liquids or powders. - Criminal or domestic siege, hostage and hijack incidents. - Firearms incidents static & marauding; where a FRS attendance is required. - Other multi-agency incidents where they may not be another Brigade attendance - Pre-planning stages of other police-led incidents on request. - Major incident(s). - Requests for the use of service specific equipment to assist other agencies (such as HM Revenue and Customs) in resolving operations. - Complex or protracted multi-agency incidents. - Incidents involving public order or civil unrest. - Requests for advice from other agencies to assist their operations where a service attendance may not be necessary, e.g. VIP visits, police operations, environmental incidents, etc. - Any other incident at the request of the incident commander; or - Any other incident at the discretion of a senior officer. - 5.7 Due to the nature of the role and the authority delegated to the LFB NILO to potentially direct the resources of the Brigade independently of the principal management structure, it would not be appropriate for a NILO to operate across the border in a neighboring FRS without the specific permission of the receiving FRS.
+- Consult with the police (or other agency), the NILO will decide whether or not a Brigade attendance is required and if so, where to attend e.g. briefing, incident scene, rendezvous point, MPS Special Operations Room (SOR- GT). - Inform Brigade Control whether an attendance will be made and what (if any) further service actions or resources may be required. - In appropriate cases the NILO may not attend the incident but will provide telephone advice to emergency services partners and perform a role of remote advice and monitoring of an incident. - 5.5 The NILO will keep Brigade Control informed of progress as appropriate.
+Liaison will be through the Brigade Control Officer Of the Watch (OOW). - 5.6 Types of incidents NILOs are notified of are, but not restricted to: - Bomb alerts/threats. - Suspected or actual conventional or CBRN(E) incidents. - Incidents involving suspect packages of solids, liquids or powders. - Criminal or domestic siege, hostage and hijack incidents. - Firearms incidents static & marauding; where a FRS attendance is required. - Other multi-agency incidents where they may not be another Brigade attendance - Pre-planning stages of other police-led incidents on request. - Major incident(s). - Requests for the use of service specific equipment to assist other agencies (such as HM Revenue and Customs) in resolving operations. - Complex or protracted multi-agency incidents. - Incidents involving public order or civil unrest. - Requests for advice from other agencies to assist their operations where a service attendance may not be necessary, e.g. VIP visits, police operations, environmental incidents, etc. - Any other incident at the request of the incident commander. - Any other incident at the discretion of a senior officer. - 5.7 Due to the nature of the role and the authority delegated to the LFB NILO to potentially direct the resources of the Brigade independently of the principal management structure, it would not be appropriate for a NILO to operate across the border in a neighbouring FRS without the specific permission of the receiving FRS.